UMNET-perfSONAR/pSSID/elk_stash_conf/elk_setup.md

 Note: Ansible installation sets most of the configuration in those directories mentioned above.
 If any errors persist, re-run the commands by hand (not all commands need to be re-run).

+**Common errors**

-Common error: Ansible 'run secure script' may have failed.
+Ansible 'run secure script' may have failed.
 Run the following commands:
 ```
 cd /usr/lib/perfsonar/scripts/
 ./pselastic_secure.sh